Grateful Dead (album): Title and message

-When the band submitted "Skull Fuck" (a contemporary euphemism for "blow your mind") as the album title, it was rejected by the record label.
+When the band submitted Skull Fuck (a contemporary phrase meaning "something that blows your mind") as the album title, it was rejected by the record label.
 Ultimately the agreement was made that the album would be published without the title appearing anywhere on the record labels or cover artwork.
 Though the band refers to the album by this title, and it has long been known to fans (through interviews with band members, the Deadhead network and other outlets), the alternate, descriptive title "Skull & Roses" developed among distributors, music buyers and reviewers as a graphic incipit from the cover artwork.

-Drummer Bill Kreutzmann explained the lack of a title on the artwork and labels, "...the original name was going to be "Skull Fuck".
+Drummer Bill Kreutzmann explained the lack of a title on the artwork and labels, "...the original name was going to be 'Skull Fuck'.
 This was a time long before rap artists like Eminem numbed concerned citizens to the idea of offensive language in music.
 Warner Brothers freaked out on us.
 They said stores would boycott it and we wouldn't be able to get it on shelves."